saeedafshari8/kotlin/README.md

 # kotlin
-Some practices on Kotlin features that might be shared with others later.
+Some practices on Kotlin that might be shared with others later.